Dylan Riley (soccer)

-Dylan Riley (born November 17, 1986 in Thousand Oaks, California) is an American soccer player currently playing for Stallion FC in the United Football League.
+Dylan Riley (born November 17, 1986) is an American soccer player currently playing for Stallion FC in the United Football League.

 Career

-College and Amateur
+College and amateur

-Riley attended Thousand Oaks High School, and played four years of college soccer at California State University, Northridge, where he was a regular in the soccer team between 2006 and 2009.
+Riley attended Thousand Oaks High School in Thousand Oaks, California, and played four years of college soccer at California State University, Northridge, where he was a regular in the soccer team between 2006 and 2009.

 During his college career and beyond, Riley played with USL Premier Development League club Ventura County Fusion, from 2007 through to the end of 2010.
 He was part of the Fusion team which won the 2009 USL PDL national championship.

 Professional

 Riley signed his first professional contract in March 2011, joining USL Pro club Wilmington Hammerheads.
-He made his professional debut on April 17, 2011 in Wilmington's first game of the 2011 season, a 1-0 win over the Rochester Rhinos.
+He made his professional debut on April 17, 2011, in Wilmington's first game of the 2011 season, a 1–0 win over the Rochester Rhinos.
 Riley re-signed with Wilmington for the 2012 season on December 7, 2011.